 The author writes poignantly of the discrimination she and her brother faced at the European school they were studying in when the British were still ruling India.
 She describes an incident where a poem written by her was recited to a visitor at the school and the credit was given to a Scottish girl.
 “When the visitors came the brown children were always discreetly hidden away, swept under the carpet, told to wait in the corridor behind the lavatories where the school ayahs kept them company,” she writes.

-As a witness to the pre-Independence and post-colonial era, she describes the Hindu-Muslim riots and the effect it had on her household and acquaintances, as well as the impact of Gandhian philosophy on her extended family in Kerala.
+As a witness to the pre-Independence and post-colonial era, she describes the Hindu-Muslim riots and the effect they had on her household and acquaintances, as well as the impact of Gandhian philosophy on her extended family in Kerala.

 The trials and tribulations of marriage